afragen/the-events-calendar-pro-alarm/README.md

 Simple, just install The Events Calendar PRO Alarm and in the Settings page for The Events Calendar PRO add an Additional Field for Alarms.

-Thanks to Joey Kudish of tri.be for the add_filter code.

 ## Installation

 1. Upload the entire `/events-calendar-pro-alarm/` folder to the `/wp-content/plugins/` directory.